31-33/juryroom/imports/api/README.md

 `ordered`: *Boolean field representing whether or not this scenario set is ordered.
 If true, groups will proceed through the scenarios in the order of appearance in the `scenarios` field.
 If false, scenarios will be randomly selected from the remaining list until all have been completed.

 `status`: *The status of this scenario-set.
 Expected values are `active`, `pending`, and `archived`.*

+`submittedBy`: *The userId of the user who submitted this ScenarioSet*

 ---
 ## Comments